Discover how to unleash the potential of your kitchen and optimize your production.

-Our solution allows you to order the exact quantities and adjust them according to the packaging.
-You can also order according to a production schedule, for further rationalization of your stock.
+Our solution allows you to order exact quantities and adjust them according to packaging.
+You can also order according to a production schedule--for further rationalization of your stock.
 Set minimum stock levels and get an alert when you're below them.
 You will be able to easily reorder products below the minimum stock level.

 Inventory is a task that can be quite time consuming in restoration.
 Time spent doing your inventories is time wasted in managing your production.
 With melba, you can more easily capture the state of your stocks at any given time.
 You can also do your inventories by storage areas, suppliers or categories.
 By digitizing your inventory, you will avoid errors and facilitate control.

 The kitchen of a typical restaurant is organized in several different positions.
 A post is a designated area where a certain type of food is prepared.
-The positions contribute to the proper functioning of the kitchen of a restaurant.
+The positions contribute to the proper functioning of the kitchen.